NicoFrsh/GettingAndCleaningData/README.md

 * the run_analysis.R script where the raw data is transformed to the tidy data
 * the resulting tidydf.txt file computed by the R-Script

-The commented R-Script can be executed line by line to step by step deriving the tidy data set from the raw data.
+The commented R-Script can be executed line by line to derive the tidy data set from the raw data step by step.
 At last the tidy data is written to a .txt file.